Published hace 5 años • 2 minute read

 South Korea – 24% taxes on cryptocurrencies

-Although South Korea is by far not the harshest tax man when it comes to cryptocurrencies, the laws governing the crypto sphere in the country earn it a spot in this list regardless.
+Although South Korea is by far when it comes to cryptocurrencies, the laws governing the crypto sphere in the country earn it a spot in this list regardless.

 The nature of crypto regulation in South Korea is quite controversial to many blockchain enthusiasts.
 For example, every crypto transaction above a certain price range will require the individual to disclose their identity through an ID card.